 Anna Hayes is a litigation attorney based in Holland & Knight's Washington, D.C., office.
 She advises and defends clients in private litigation and government investigations and enforcement actions with a focus on antitrust and competition.
 Ms. Hayes has worked for her clients to achieve victories at trial, has secured dismissal of investigations by the U.S. Department of Justice (DOJ) and other agencies, and has defended her clients against claims in International Chamber of Commerce (ICC) arbitration.
 Ms. Hayes represents public and privately held companies, trade associations, nonprofit organizations and educational institutions.

 Ms. Hayes' notable representative matters include:

-While in law school, Ms. Hayes was elected executive articles editor for the Florida Law Review.
-She also served as a teaching assistant for legal writing and appellate advocacy courses.
-In addition, Ms. Hayes tutored first-year students in criminal law and civil procedure.
+While in law school, Ms. Hayes served as the executive articles editor for the Florida Law Review.
+She also worked as a teaching assistant for legal writing and appellate advocacy courses and tutored first-year students in criminal law and civil procedure.

 - University of Florida Levin College of Law, J.D., with honors

 - Georgia Institute of Technology, B.S., with high honors

 - U.S. District Court for the District of Columbia

 - U.S. District Court for the Southern District of Florida